aurora-multiphysics/VacuumMesher/README.md

 ## What is this?
 Does it have anything to do with taxidermy?

 No taxidermy here.
-The tools in this repo utilises LibMesh and libIGL to perform various functions on an input mesh.
+The tools in this repo utilise LibMesh and libIGL to perform various functions on an input mesh.
 Initially this was all centred around obtaining the surface of a mesh, or the 'skin', but has developed and flourished to offer other functionality as well.

 ## Mesh skinning